Nesyou-RYS/Game-Guess-the-number/README.md

 # Game-Guess-the-number

-If you want to change count of inputs you can edit input maker function for
+If you want to change count of inputs you can edit input maker function